Big Bands on the Bay

 Bands in the Sand

-Dance the night away at this beach-theme fundraiser for the Chesapeake Bay Foundation.
-Sponsored by the Boatyard Bar & Grill, the party will feature live bands, drinks, food and an art auction.
+Dance with the sand between your toes at this Chesapeake Bay Foundation fundraiser.
+The party will feature live bands, drinks, food and an art auction.
 Philip Merrill Environmental Center, Annapolis.
 5-10:30 p.m.
-443-482-2111; www.cbf.org.

 Tall Ships at Cape Charles Festival

-Tall ships from the Bay and beyond will visit Cape Charles, Va., for this third annual festival.
+Tall ships from the Bay and beyond will visit Cape Charles, Va., during this stopover port in the Tall Ships Challenge series.
 There will be ship tours, arts and crafts vendors, a "pirate camp" for children, model boatbuilding, live entertainment, historic reenactors and more.
 Cape Charles Town Harbor, 9 a.m.-5 p.m.
 757-331-4620; www.tallshipscapecharles.com.

 Father's Day Cruise